Visiting Burano - A Brighter Shade of Venice

 When the crowds of Venice start getting on your nerves, and your mood turns grey, that's when you color your life bright... with a little Burano.

 Burano is often included as part of the tour that includes the glass factories of Murano.
-Great option... if your time is limited and you don't mind being rushed from one thing to the next.
+This is a great option... if your time is limited and you don't mind being rushed a little.

-I always head for Burano early, catching the number 12 vaporetto (water bus) over - normally the 06:10 from Fondamente Nove.
+I always head for Burano early, catching the number 12 vaporetto (water bus) over, normally at 06:10 from Fondamente Nove.

-Arriving, hardly a soul is around and I enjoy a leisurely breakfast at one of the many bars.
+Arriving, hardly a soul is around, and I enjoy a leisurely breakfast of a cappuccino and a croissant at one of the many bars.

-After 11 a.m.
-I go to the edges of the island, down the little lanes when few tourists are to be found.
-This is where I hear the stories of life, lace, fishing told by locals.
+After 11 a.m., I go to the edges of the island, down the little lanes, where few tourists are to be found.
+This is where I hear the stories of life, love, and fishing told by locals.

-These stories become my stories, my memories, moments I treasure.
+These stories become my stories, my memories, and the moments I treasure.

-They don't go crazy on sauces here, they believe they take away from the quality of the local ingredients.
-Tastes are simple, subtle, unforgettable.
+They don't go crazy on sauces here; they believe they take away from the quality of the local ingredients.
+Tastes are simple, subtle, and unforgettable.